If it’s your dream to take a career break to travel the world, don’t wait around for too long

-In September last year, Lindsay Ferry resigned from her job in the London banking industry to take a career break.
-Coming to the end of a major project, she decided the time was ripe for a seven-month sabbatical, and she’s since travelled with Flash Pack to Italy and Chile.
+In September 2017, Lindsay Ferry resigned from her HR job in the London banking industry to take a career break.
+Coming to the end of a major project, she decided the time was ripe for a seven-month sabbatical, including Flash Pack trips to Italy and Chile.

 “There’s so many places I want to see, but you need a little bit longer to fully explore them, and annual leave is fairly limited,” she explains.
 “I just decided it was a really good window of opportunity to take some time out for travel.
 One by one, I’m ticking off the countries that I’ve been desperate to see.”

 With a 10-year career under her belt and money saved up, Lindsay was in a good position to make good on her dreams.
 But pressing pause on the corporate wheel still required a fair amount of guts.
 Here’s how she did it:

 So many of us mull over the idea of a career break, then file it away under “would be nice to do sometime”.
 Lindsay (pictured above) believes that if you’re in a situation where you could take a break, you should just go for it.